Karrin Taylor Robson

-Karrin Margaret Taylor Robson (/ˈroʊbsən/ ROBE-sən, née Kunasek, born February 7, 1965) is an American attorney, land use consultant, and politician.
-A member of the Republican Party, she was a member of the Arizona Board of Regents from 2017 until 2021, being appointed to office by Governor Doug Ducey.
+Karrin Margaret Taylor Robson (/ˈroʊbsən/ ROBE-sən, née Kunasek, born February 7, 1965) is an American attorney, businesswoman, and politician.
+A member of the Republican Party, she was a member of the Arizona Board of Regents from 2017 until 2021, appointed by Governor Doug Ducey.

-Taylor Robson ran in the Republican primary in the 2022 Arizona gubernatorial election finishing second to Donald Trump-backed Kari Lake.
-On February 12, 2025, she announced her run for governor again for the 2026 Arizona gubernatorial election, this time with the endorsement of Donald Trump.
-A couple of months later, Trump co-endorsed Robson's sole Republican opponent, Andy Biggs.
+In 2022, Taylor Robson ran in the Republican primary for Arizona's gubernatorial election, placing second to Kari Lake, who was endorsed by Donald Trump.
+In 2025, she would announced another gubernatorial campaign for 2026, this time with the endorsement of Trump.
+Several months later, Trump co-endorsed one of Taylor Robson's Republican opponents, Andy Biggs.
+She withdrew her candidacy in February 2026.

 Early life

 Born Karrin Margaret Kunasek, she was raised in Mesa, Arizona.
 The Kunasek family is prominent in Arizona Republican politics.
 Her father, Carl Kunasek, was president of the Arizona State Senate and a member of the Arizona Corporation Commission.
 Her mother was Kathryn Frances Kunasek (née Ryan) (1935-2020).
 Her brother, Andy, was a member of the Maricopa County Board of Supervisors from 1997 to 2017.